This essential kit list for winter hiking covers those all important items that you need to remember to bring on your next winter adventure holiday.

 You’ll need to stay hydrated while you’re out having fun winter adventures but don’t rely on a hydration system as the pipe may freeze in the cold!

 Instead, bring water bottles and keep them inside your pack.

 If you suffer from Reynaud’s then keep some hand warmers in your pack too.
 The Reynauds Disease website has some excellent suggestions.

-What to wear when on a winter adventure
+What to wear on a winter hiking adventure

 We always recommend you come equipped for a wide range of activity levels.

 If you’re doing an activity such as snowshoeing, it will demand exertion which generates body heat one minute then you’ll be standing around taking photos or having a snack the next.